 Taxonomic note Abies salouenensis belongs to a group of closely related firs distributed in western China.
 These are discussed in the article ‘Abies chensiensis and its relatives’.
 In many western treatments (including New Trees) A. salouenensis is treated as a subspecies of A. chensiensis, but in the Flora of China, which does not treat any infraspecifics under A. chensiensis, it is treated as a variety of A. ernestii.
 Whatever its taxonomic position, it is easily distinguished from its close relatives, and relatively well represented in collections in our area.
 For these reasons we have elected to follow Debreczy & Rácz (2011) in treating it at species rank.
 A. chensiensis subsp. yulongxueshanensis was described in 1984 based on material that had previously been treated as this species (Rushforth 1984).
 Here we tentatively follow the Flora of China approach in considering it synonymous with A. salouenensis, pending clarification.
 See ‘Abies chensiensis and its relatives’ for further discussion.

 Grown well, Salween Fir is one of the most attractive members of the genus; it is set apart by its conspicuously long and broad, leathery, dark green leaves, strongly outspreading either side of the shoots.
 At up to 9 cm long – and even longer on exceptional trees – they are among the longest of any fir, comparable to A. pindrow of the western Himalayas (<9 cm, but never so broad) and A. concolor and A. flinckii of the USA and Mexico respectively (both <9 cm) (Debreczy & Rácz 2011).
-Salween Fir’s needles are broader and stiffer than any of those species, and indeed everything about it is somewhat ‘chunkier’ than most of its close relatives.
+Salween Fir’s needles are broader and stiffer than any of those species, indeed, everything about it is somewhat ‘chunkier’ than most of its close relatives.

 This remarkable fir was named in 1947, based on specimens T.T.
 Yu had gathered on the Mekong-Salween divide ten years earlier (Yu 7952) (Farjon 2017).
 In their original publication Bordères-Rey and Gaussen tell us only that they chose the name salouenensis because the Salween river valley is an important area of distribution (Bordères-Rey & Gaussen 1947); sadly, they do not tell us the means by which it was chosen over the Mekong, leaving us to resist the temptation to picture them tossing a centime.
 Either way, the naming of the Salween Fir represented a recircumscription of material that had been known for some time, rather than a truly new discovery.
 Several collectors had previously gathered seed and herbarium material through the early 20th century, under several different names, including George Forrest, Frank Kingdon-Ward, Heinrich Handel-Mazzetti, and Tse-tsun Yu (Rushforth 1984).
 Of these, several are still extant in UK collections, notably F 30668 and Yu 15050 which are represented at Borde Hill and Benmore respectively (Tree Register 2020; Grimshaw & Bayton 2009).
 A plant bearing this name in the pinetum at Wakehurst, recorded as being from KW 10412, is actually A. veitchii (pers. obs.); Keith Rushforth supposes that this was the rootstock of a graft he donated in the early 1980s (K. Rushforth pers. comm.
 2021).